Monar Jonban: Architecture

 The building is decorated with blue tiles and multi-sided turquoise stones.
 The general outlook of the building displays the style of Mongolian masonry, but Safavid influence is present in the iwan of the building and the minarets.
 Bricks with higher rates of elasticity were used in the construction.

 The twin minarets are 17.5 m tall.
 Each of them are topped with a blue onion dome.
 They are accessible via a staircase, which is no longer permitted and only the caretaker can access it for shaking them.
 The graves of Amu Abdullah and another personality are inside the building, at the very end.

 The Monar Jonban includes two small rooms, that were known as 'Chelah Khanah' during the time of its construction.
 Both rooms were used by ascetics and mystics to indulge in their rituals and stay in their seclusion.

 The shaking minarets

-The building's name, Monar Jonban, is derived from the pair of minarets, which shake in harmony with each other when one of them is shook.
+The building's name, Monar Jonban, is derived from the pair of minarets, which shake in harmony with each other when one of them is shaken.
 This gimmick, however, is not available to the public, but they can witness it at certain times.